areshenk/areshenk.github.io/content/project/spdm/index.md

 ---
 date: "2022-06-23"
 draft: false
-excerpt: spdm is an R package implementing routines for the analysis of symmetric, positive-definite matrices (i.e. covariance matrices).
-It implements several forms of regularized estimation, means, and distance functions, as well as Riemannian operations allowing for e.g. the centering of fMRI functional connectivity data by parallel transport.
+excerpt: R package for the analysis of symmetric, positive-definite matrices (i.e. covariance matrices).
+Implements several forms of regularized estimation, means, and distance functions, as well as Riemannian operations allowing for e.g. the centering of fMRI functional connectivity data by parallel transport.
 layout: single
 title: spdm
 weight: 1